core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 This section clarifies how the Multicast-Timeout Option is effective also in such a context, in order for:

-* The proxy to explicitly reveal itself as a reverse-proxy to the client.
+* The proxy to effectively reveal itself as a reverse-proxy to the client.

 * The client to indicate to the proxy of being aware that it is communicating with a reverse-proxy, and for how long it is willing to receive responses to a proxied group request.